hitokiri-mata/katacoda-courses/kubernetes-extensibility/kudo/step3-create.md

 ## Special Adjustment for Kubernetes Version

 There is a small version declaration that currently needs to be added, [but will soon not be necessary.](https://github.com/kudobuilder/kudo/issues/1419).
-Open the `first-operator/operator/operator.yaml`{{open}} file just after the `kudoVersion: 0.10.0` line.
+Open the `operator/operator.yaml`{{open}} file just after the `kudoVersion: 0.10.0` line.
 Add this line:

 `kubernetesVersion: 1.18.0`{{copy}}

+Your edit will be automatically saved.
 That's all it takes to write a basic KUDO Operator.
 In the next steps well package it up and run the Operator.